visortelle/dekaf/README.md

 - Reported critical bugs are planned to be fixed in a short time after the open-source release.
 - The codebase has some dead code and requires a little cleanup, but it's not in priority at this moment.
-- New features will be added in my free time or some company decide to sponsor the project.
-PRs are welcome!
+- Small features may be added in my spare time.
+If some company decide to sponsor complex features, it would be an ideal scenario.
+- PRs are welcome!
+See the [contributing guide](./CONTRIBUTING.md).
 - Tell me if you need a desktop version for MacOS and Linux.
 The Electron app is ready, and if there is any visible demand, I'll release it.

 Thank you.